HanjiangHu/HanjiangHu.github.io/_pages/about.md

 Recent News
 ===
+* Dec.
+2020:  Our work "Domain-invariant Similarity Activation Map Metric Learning for Retrieval-based Long-term Visual Localization" is accepted by IEEE/CAA Journal of Automation Sinica !
+[Paper](https://arxiv.org/pdf/2009.07719.pdf) and [code](https://github.com/HanjiangHu/DISAM) available !

 * Nov.
 2020: One first-author and another two co-first-author papers have been submitted to ICRA/RAL 2021 !
 One co-first-author paper has been submitted to CVPR 2021 !
 [Here](https://hanjianghu.github.io/publications/) for full publications.

 * Oct.
 2020: [Paper](https://arxiv.org/pdf/2010.00573.pdf) and [code](https://github.com/HanjiangHu/DASGIL) of our work "DASGIL: Domain Adaptation for Semantic and Geometric-aware Image-based Localization" are available !

-* Sept.
-2020: [Paper](https://arxiv.org/pdf/2009.07719.pdf) and [code](https://github.com/HanjiangHu/DISAM) of our work "Domain-invariant Similarity Activation Map Metric Learning for Retrieval-based Long-term Visual Localization" are available !

 * Aug.
 2020: I am offered the Remote Visting Student Scholar to [MSC Lab](https://msc.berkeley.edu/) at UC Berkeley advised by [Prof. Masayoshi Tomizuka](http://www.me.berkeley.edu/people/faculty/masayoshi-tomizuka) !